 Friends of the Children’s drive to expand its reach to more youth in foster care and high-poverty, high-crime neighborhoods just got a major boost thanks to a federal grant from the Social Innovation Fund (SIF), a program of the Corporation for National and Community Service (CNCS).

-“We won’t stop until every youth who needs one has a Friend,” says Terri Sorensen, Friends of the Children’s National President.
-“The SIF grant is a major leap forward in our national expansion plan to scale our proven model to more cities to impact thousands more children.”
-SIF demonstrates the importance of combining innovation, evaluation and scale to accelerate the pace of change
+“We won’t stop until every youth who needs one has a Friend,” said Terri Sorensen, Friends of the Children’s National President.
+“The SIF grant is a major leap forward in our national expansion plan to scale our proven model to more cities to impact thousands of more children.”
+SIF demonstrates the importance of combining innovation, evaluation and scale to accelerate the pace of change.